Math ClubMath Club

 37. Ex.
 114.37Proof

-Prove that a triangular (upper or lower) matrix has its eigenvalues equal to the elements of the main diagonal.
+Prove that a triangular matrix (upper or lower) has eigenvalues equal to the diagonal elements.

 38. Ex.
 114.38Proof